Rand Paul under fire for attacking Pelosi’s daughter in tweet after father’s assault

 The chief added that officers “immediately tackled” Mr DePape and took him into custody.

-Dr Paul was attacked by a neighbour in November 2017 over a dispute concerning their yards, according to NBC News.
+Mr Paul was attacked by a neighbour in November 2017 over a dispute concerning their yards, according to NBC News.

-The Senator suffered broken ribs and claimed to have flown 10 feet in the air after the neighbour slammed into him from behind.
+The senator suffered broken ribs and claimed to have flown 10 feet in the air after the neighbour slammed into him.

-In March 2020, Christine Pelosi, daughter of the Speaker and Paul Pelsi, tweeted that Dr Paul’s neighbour “was right”.
+In March 2020, Christine Pelosi, daughter of the House speaker and Paul Pelosi, tweeted that Mr Paul’s neighbour “was right”.

-The GOP Senator was quickly blasted on Twitter for criticising the younger Ms Pelosi.
+The GOP senator was quickly blasted on Twitter for criticising the younger Ms Pelosi.

 “That Rand can’t bring himself to either just say nothing or condemn the assault without resorting to whataboutism speaks volumes about him,” journalist Aaron Rupar tweeted.